FILM PRODUCTION GUIDELINES

 - For Permits: Film LA: Filming and photography requires a City of Los Angeles permit from FILM LA, INC. Please contact FILM LA for this information at (213) 977-8600 or Click Here

 - For Licensing Permission: Hollywood Chamber of Commerce: The Hollywood Chamber owns certain trademark rights for usage of the Sign or its likeness for commercial purposes.
-The Chamber uses Global Icons to manage these rights and negotiate all fees.
-They are accustomed to both commercial and feature film requests.
-Please contact Global Icons at (310) 820-5300 or Click Here
+Please contact the Chamber at 323.469.8311 x 125

 BASIC RULES OF THE ROAD